material-components/material-components-web/packages/mdc-select/README.md

 `mdc-select-bottom-line-color($color)` | Customizes the color of the default bottom line of the select.
 `mdc-select-focused-bottom-line-color($color)` | Customizes the color of the bottom line of the select when focused.

-> NOTE: To customize label color please see the [floating label readme](./../mdc-floating-label/README.md).
+> NOTE: To further customize label color please see the [floating label readme](./../mdc-floating-label/README.md).

 ### MDC Select Component API